jmgarridopaz/jmgarridopaz.github.io/content/hexagonalarchitecture-ig/chapter2.md

 The example application is called BlueZone, and it is described and designed in <a target="_blank" href="https://jmgarridopaz.github.io/content/hexagonalarchitecture-ig/chapter1.html">Chapter 1</a>.

+Neither the <a target="_blank" href="https://web.archive.org/web/20180822100852/http://alistair.cockburn.us/Hexagonal+architecture">pattern definition</a> nor the  <a target="_blank" href="https://www.youtube.com/watch?v=th4AgBcrEHA&list=PLGl1Jc8ErU1w27y8-7Gdcloy1tHO7NriL">videos explaining it</a>, by Alistair Cockburn, doesn't say anything anywhere about how to implement the architecture.
+However, from the explanation of the elements (hexagon, actors, ports, adapters) and the interactions between them, along with the drawings, make me have a modular vision of Hexagonal Architecture, with the hexagon at the center, and adapters around it, belonging to no layer, each one attached to the hexagon port it uses / implements.

 In this chapter we will see how to organize the source code, which is available at <a target="_blank" href="https://github.com/jmgarridopaz/bluezone">this GitHub repository</a>, and the dependencies between the different components, analyzing the knowledge ("who knows of whom") and the configuration of those dependencies.

-<div id="tc2"></div>
-### 2.- MODULES vs LAYERS

-The pattern definition by Alistair Cockburn doesn't say anything anywhere about how to implement the architecture.

-However, from the reading of the <a target="_blank" href="https://web.archive.org/web/20180822100852/http://alistair.cockburn.us/Hexagonal+architecture">pattern</a>, the watching of the <a target="_blank" href="https://www.youtube.com/watch?v=th4AgBcrEHA&list=PLGl1Jc8ErU1w27y8-7Gdcloy1tHO7NriL">videos explaining it</a>, and the different drawings in them, I see two choices:

-[DIAGRAMS OF UML COMPONENTS OR CIRCLE, AND FLATTENNED LAYERS]

-* **Modular**:
-  - One module for the hexagon.
-  - One module for each adapter.
-* **Two layers**:
-  - Inner layer: the hexagon.
-  - Outer layer: all the adapters (drawn in an outer hexagon).

-Whatever option you choose, I consider 3 key concepts here, that makes this architecture different from others like Onion:

-1. **Ports are not a layer themselves.** A driver port is part of the hexagon API, and a driven port is part of the hexagon SPI.
-But both are a part of the hexagon, they are interfaces that belong to the business logic of the application, i.e. to the hexagon.
-In Java 9, ports are interfaces into packages that the hexagon module publishes to other modules.
-The other packages are hidden to the outside world.

-2. **An adapter depends on the hexagon at one of its ports.** An adapter is a piece of software playing a role (driver/driven) against a port.
-A driver adapter will be a Java class that "uses" a driver port interface, and a driven adapter will be a class that "implements" a driven port interface.
-In Java, this is achieved by using generic types.
-For example, a driver adapter is a generic class with one type parameter, which is the driver port interface that it uses.
-Whether an adapter plays different roles: it drives more than one port; or it is driven by more than one port; or it is driven by a hexagon port and it drives a port of another hexagon... it's up to you, but then you should know that you are not following the <a target="_blank" href="https://en.wikipedia.org/wiki/Single_responsibility_principle">SRP (Single Responsability Principle)</a>.

-3. **Adapters are independent from each other.** An adapter doesn't know of the others, it just depends on the hexagon, and on the actor whose technology it is adapting (for example a database).
-But an adapter shouldn't be able to access another adapters.
-This is why if we go for the two layers implementation, we should care about protecting visibility between adapters, since a layered architecture allows a component to access other components in the same layer.
-In Java, we have the default access modifier (package private), which makes a type visible to just the members in the same package.
-So if you have a package for the adapters layer, you should have a sub-package for each adapter, and make types in each sub-package not accesible from others, i.e. make them package protected.

 <div id="tc3"></div>
 ### 3.- SOURCE CODE ORGANIZATION

-The vision I've always had of Hexagonal Architecture is modular, with the hexagon at the center, and adapters around it, belonging to no layer, each one attached to the hexagon port it uses / implements.

 So, the whole project is structured in modules.